 - 2024 Productivity Commission research suggests that parts of the healthcare sector experienced robust productivity growth up until the advent of COVID-19.
-Quality-adjusted productivity grew by about 3% per year across the subset of diseases studied. - have stemmed from delivering more effective healthcare services rather than doing more with less.
+Quality-adjusted productivity grew by about 3% per year across the subset of diseases studied. - The most significant contributions to productivity growth in the healthcare sector have stemmed from delivering more effective healthcare services rather than doing more with less.
 Quality improvements, not cost reductions, were the primary drivers of productivity growth.
 Productivity growth has been particularly strong in the treatment of cancers, suggesting that advancements in treatments, rather than across-the-board healthcare reforms, have been the major drivers of growth.
 Despite significant progress in saving lives, there have been fewer gains in improving the quality of life.